claceio/docs/content/docs/App/Overview/index.md

 ### App with Custom Layout

-To create a app with a custom HTML page which shows a listing of files in your home directory, create an `app.star` file with
+To create a app with a custom HTML page which shows a listing of files in your root directory, create an `app.star` file with

 ```python
 load("exec.in", "exec")